sstsimulator/sst-macro/docs/developer/developer.md

 ### Section 1.2: Polymorphism and Modularity<a name="sec:polymorphism"></a>

 The simulation progresses with different modules (classes) exchanging messages.
 In general, when module 1 sendings a message to module 2, module 1 only sees an abstract interface for module 2.
 The polymorphic type of module 2 can vary freely to employ different physics or congestions models without affecting the implementation of module 1.
 Polymorphism, while greatly simplifying modularity and interchangeability, does have some consequences.
 The "workhorse" of SST/macro is the base `event` and `message` classes.
-To increase polymorphism and flexibility, every SST/macro module that receives messages does so via the generic function
+To increase polymorphism and flexibility, every SST/macro module that receives events does so via the generic function

 ````
 void